walkenho/walkenho.github.io/_posts/2019-01-21-interpolating-time-series-p2-spark.md

 Anyone working with data knows that real-world data is often patchy and cleaning it takes up a considerable amount of your time (80/20 rule anyone?).
 Having recently moved from Pandas to Pyspark, I was used to the conveniences that Pandas offers and that Pyspark sometimes lacks due to its distributed nature.
 One of the features I have been particularly missing recently is a straight-forward way of interpolating (or in-filling) time series data.
 Whilst the problem of in-filling missing values has been covered a few times (e.g. [here](https://johnpaton.net/posts/forward-fill-spark/)), I was not able to find a source, which detailed the end-to-end process of generating the underlying time-grid and then subsequently filling in the missing values.
 This post tries to close this gap.
 Starting from a time-series with missing entries, I will show how we can leverage PySpark to first generate the missing time-stamps and then fill-in the missing values using forward three different interpolation methods (forward filling, backward filling and interpolation).
 This is demonstrated using the example of sensor read data collected in a set of houses.
+Note that this post follows closely the structure of last week's post, where I demonstrated how to do the end-to-end procedure in Pandas.
 The full code for this post can be found [here in my github](https://github.com/walkenho/tales-of-1001-data/blob/master/timeseries-interpolation-in-spark/interpolating_timeseries_p2_pyspark.ipynb).